-The bill amends West Virginia Code ยง17-24A-4 to facilitate the process for automobile dealers, licensed automobile auctions, motor vehicle repair facilities, and towing companies to obtain titles for abandoned or junked motor vehicles.
+This bill amends the Code of West Virginia to facilitate the process for automobile dealers, licensed automobile auctions, motor vehicle repair facilities, and towing companies to obtain titles for abandoned or junked motor vehicles.
 A significant change is the removal of the requirement that the loan value of the motor vehicle must be less than $9,500 for these entities to apply for a certificate of title and registration.
-This change aims to streamline the process and allow these businesses to take ownership of vehicles that may have a higher value, thereby enabling them to sell or dispose of these vehicles more efficiently.
+This change aims to streamline the process and allow these businesses to take ownership of vehicles that may have previously been excluded due to their higher value.

 Statutes affected: